 Take this quiz to see if you should get screened

-If you smoked, a Low-Dose CT lung cancer screening test could save your life.
-Take the quiz to see if you should get screened: www.savedbythescan.org.
+If you smoked, you should get screened for lung cancer, as a Low-Dose CT lung cancer screening test could save your life.
+Take the quiz to see if you should get screened for lung cancer: www.savedbythescan.org.

 What to do if you’re at risk